Residential Treatment Services

 Hillside’s IRA group homes provide a community-based residential setting for individuals with developmental disabilities and mental health diagnoses, including autism.
 Hillside has nine IRAs located throughout Monroe, Wayne and Erie counties.
 The Intensive Support Unit provides an intensive, clinically rich environment for youth, with developmental disabilities and mental health diagnoses including autism, who require a higher level of support than they are currently receiving.
 The program provides all services necessary to meet the youth’s needs including school, mental health and medical supports.

 Because residential treatment is only one step in the care that a vulnerable youth may need, every admission to a Qualified Residential Treatment Program (QRTP) on a Hillside campus includes preparation for the next steps that will follow their discharge from residential treatment.
 This program provides ongoing services to help youth and families continue their path to healing.

-Hillside’s Raise the Age services, provided at our Snell Farm Campus in Bath, NY, support eligible young men with intellectual and/or developmental disabilities and/or a history of sexually harmful behaviors, who have been mandated to treatment following adjudication for a nonviolent crime.
+Hillside’s Raise the Age services, provided at our Snell Farm Campus in Bath, NY, support eligible young men with intellectual and/or developmental disabilities who have been mandated to treatment following adjudication for a nonviolent crime.

 Hillside’s multidisciplinary Residential Treatment Facility (RTF) team provides holistic, strength-based mental health services in collaboration with youth and families to support the goal of safe reunification in the community.
 Together, youth and family members establish, learn, and practice skills and engage in therapeutic processes to heal from traumatic experiences and regain hope.
 Hillside also provides treatment at the Finger Lakes RTF Intensive Support Unit for youth who cannot be served in a regular RTF unit.
 Additional supports and staffing ensure the safety of clients and an appropriate milieu to support treatment planning.